novellus/mtg-ai-card-generator/readme.md

         * seems to only work at higher resolution (512x512 produces images of cards).
 I think the higher resolution is slightly broken in the base repo, which when combined with the slightly broken negative weighting, somehow comes out on top, statistically
         * try to come up with args that eliminate cards while still enabling card-like art
     * ```python optimizedSD/optimized_txt2img.py --ckpt models/ldm/stable-diffusion-v1/sd-v1-4.ckpt --outdir outputs/mtg_test --n_samples 1 --n_iter 5 --H 960 --W 768 --turbo --prompt "wall of the geist:1 mtg:1 magic the gathering:1 text:-1 card frame:-1" --force_combined_prompt_weighting```
     * consider switching to [AUTOMATIC1111's fork](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API), which has several feature advantages over the base repo
         * textual inversion: train the neural network on mtg art, and encode a keyword
             * could gather mtg art images from skryfall: [bulk card data](https://scryfall.com/docs/api/bulk-data) and [imagery api](https://scryfall.com/docs/api/images)
         * high res fix or outpainting
         * proper negative prompts
         * prompt editing, if that proves useful for the odd style / name combinations
         * face restoration
         * png info
         * need to start /stop a local server to query for image data
-* increment seed after each art generation so taht the art isn't all similar
-* limit mana render space to at most half the title bar
-* fix: title text without underhangs on the letters appears lower sitting than text that does (ie baseline is lower, and text is rendered larger)
+* Add extra names and flavor

 # Environment Setup